AMCorvi/Corvi-Vim-Config/README.md

 # The clutch vimrc

 Over the last 8 years @amix have used and tweaked Vim.
 This is @amix's Ultimate vimrc.
 My self being new to vim have decided to start where he has left of on a wild experiment to build on that tool and carry it into the new realm of asyncronous vim editing!!!!!

+ ## Note
- ## Note this is a work in progress... 🙊
+* This is a work in progress... 🙊

-There are two versions:

 * **Basic**: If you want something small just copy [basic.vim](https://github.com/AMCorvi/Corvi-Vim-Config.git) into your ~/.vimrc and you will have a great basic setup
-* **Awesome**: This includes a ton of useful plugins, color schemes and configurations

-I would of course recommend using the awesome version.c

 ## How to install ?
 The awesome version includes a lot of great plugins, configurations and color schemes that make Vim a lot better.
 To install it simply do following: